 Manage object data

 Go to the "Object types" page via the menu on the left.
-You will receive an overview of all object types already present in the system.
-This could be, for example, a painting, print, book, deed or sculpture.
-For each type of object type you can set different topics with corresponding fields.
+You will get an overview of all object types that are present in the system.
+These can be, for example, painting, print, book, deed or sculpture.
+For each type of object type you can set other subjects with associated fields.

 By clicking the + button you can add a new object type.

-Behind each object type you will find buttons that allow you to edit the object type, edit the underlying structure and delete the object type.
+Behind each object type you will find buttons with which you can edit the object type, edit the underlying structure and delete the object type.
 Click on 'Edit structure' if you want to adjust the object data.
-On the left side you will see the current structure of the object type and on the right side you will see (if applicable) topics that are not (yet) linked to the relevant object type (you can read how you can link these to the object type on the page 'Manage object types').
-Click on the name of a topic on the left.
-This expands and shows the input fields that belong to the subject.
+On the left side you will see the current structure of the object type and on the right side you will see (if applicable) subjects that are not (yet) linked to the object type in question (how to link these to the object type can be read on the page 'Manage object types').
+Click on the name of a subject on the left side.
+This will expand and show the input fields that belong to the subject.
 By clicking on the name of a subject you can link a term to the relevant 'predicate'.
 You can also edit or delete the field.
 Click on 'edit field'.
-You will be taken to the page where you can rename the field, change the type of the field and change certain settings.
+You will automatically be taken to the page where you can change the name of the field, change the type of the field and change certain settings.

 If you want to change the type of a field, you can choose from the following options: